In Vitro Fertilization (IVF)

 Employing state-of-the-art equipment in a newly configured lab our embryologists use laser-based micromanipulation for assisted hatching and embryo biopsy.

 GIVF’s embryologists work closely with your reproductive endocrinologist.
 You can be assured that the fertilization, development, and selection of embryos for transfer will be performed at the highest level of professional excellence.
+Our embryologists have over 115 years of combined experience in IVF labs.
 Patients can have confidence that GIVF’s expert team of embryologists can help turn their dream of having a child into a reality.

 Click here or call 800.552.4363 or 703.698.7355 to schedule a fertility consultation at GIVF.